 Radio and Receivers

-For radio link, ExpressLRS (ELRS) is my go-to choice at the moment—offering the best value, performance, and hardware options.
+For radio link, ExpressLRS (ELRS) is my go-to choice.
+It offers the best value, performance, and hardware options.

 However, my current daily driver is the T20S from Jumper.
-It’s compact and yet still offers nearly all the features you’d find in a full size radio.
-I prefer the original, non-Gemini version because it’s cheaper, and the range is more than enough.
+I just love how compact it is, and yet still offers nearly all the features you’d want in a full size radio.
+I prefer the non-Gemini version because it’s cheaper, and the range is more than enough for me.
 See my review here: https://oscarliang.com/jumper-t20-radio/

 FPV Systems and Goggles

-I’ve used all the mainstream FPV systems out there, they all have their pros and cons.
+I’ve tested all the mainstream FPV systems out there, they all have their pros and cons.

-Once you’ve decided on which system to use, the choice of FPV goggles becomes straightforward as there are usually only a few goggles to choose from.
-If you want to get Walksnail or HDZero, get their flagship goggles, I DO NOT recommend using their external modules.
+Once you’ve decided on which system to use, the choice of FPV goggles becomes simple, because there are usually only a handful of goggles to choose from.
+If you want to get Walksnail or HDZero, get their flagship goggles, I DO NOT recommend using 3rd party goggles with their external modules.
 Not only the HDMI connection adds extra delay, the dangling wires are also messy, the overall setup is clunky and bulky.
 And if you want to fly analog, get a set of dedicated analog goggles, such as the Skyzone Cobra SD or SKY04X Pro.
 Here is my FPV Goggles buyer’s guide: https://oscarliang.com/fpv-goggles/.

-Right now, my daily driver is the DJI Goggles 3 and O4 Air Unit (both Pro and Lite)—this combo offers the best image quality, range, and penetration.
+Right now, my daily driver is the DJI Goggles 3 and O4 Air Unit (Pro and Lite)—this combo offers the best image quality, range, and flight experience.

 For analog, the Skyzone SKY04X Pro is my go-to.
 It offers the best image quality, a very wide field of view, and focal length adjustment, which is handy for those who wear glasses.